-Tropical Storm Bret spins toward eastern Caribbean as islands brace for heavy winds, flooding
+Tropical Storm Bret spins toward eastern Caribbean as forecasters warn it will strengthen

 Vertical shear and drier air are expected to later weaken Bret as it swirls through the central Caribbean region, potentially taking aim at southern Haiti as a tropical storm.

 The storm formed Monday — an early and aggressive start to the Atlantic hurricane season that began on June 1.
-It is only the second hurricane to form in the tropical Atlantic in June since record keeping began, according to meteorologist Philip Klotzbach at Colorado State University.
+It would be only the second hurricane to form in the tropical Atlantic in June in nearly a century, according to meteorologist Philip Klotzbach at Colorado State University.
 The previous hurricane was Trinidad, which formed in 1933.

 A tropical disturbance with a 60% chance of cyclone formation is trailing Bret.
 No June on record has had two storms form in the tropical Atlantic, Klotzbach noted.